shuPA04/shuPA04.github.io/_posts/2023-04-14-pitch-positioning.md

 ## 2 &nbsp; &nbsp; Data

-The data for this project is tracking data from a football match, stored in two excel files (1st & 2nd half).
+Data for this project is tracking data from a football match, stored in two excel files (1st & 2nd half).
 Each file contains the following features:

 * *PlayerID*: A unique identifier for the player.
 * *Timestamp*: Time elapsed since the start of the match in milliseconds.